 - SP15) If preparation of either a federal impact assessment or a provincial environmental impact assessment report was required, provide a copy as an appendix to the application and a separate environmental evaluation is not required.
 If a federal impact assessment or a provincial impact assessment report was not required, submit an environmental evaluation of the project.
-The environmental evaluation must: - Describe the present (pre-project) environmental and land use conditions in the local study area. - Identify and describe the project activities and infrastructure that may adversely affect the environment. - Identify the specific ecosystem components (i.e., terrain and soils, surface water bodies and hydrology, groundwater, wetlands, vegetation species and communities, wildlife
+The environmental evaluation must:

+- Describe the present (pre-project) environmental and land use conditions in the local study area.

+- Identify and describe the project activities and infrastructure that may adversely affect the environment.

+- Identify the specific ecosystem components

+(i.e., terrain and soils, surface water bodies

+and hydrology, groundwater, wetlands,

+vegetation species and communities, wildlife

+species and habitat, aquatic species and

+habitat, air quality and environmentally

+sensitive areas) within the local study area

+that may be adversely affected by the project.

-All projects must be compliant with any applicable regional land use plans adopted
+All projects must be compliant with any applicable regional land use plans adopted under the Alberta Land Stewardship Act.